Skip to main content

 Whey scores higher on the DIAAS amino-acid quality scale, carries more leucine per gram (the amino acid that triggers muscle protein synthesis), and skips the hexane-extraction chain.
 Soy isolate's advantages are price and being plant-based — relevant if dairy is off your table.

-Are Genesee bars allergen-free since they skip soy?+
+Are Genesee bars allergen-free since they skip soy isolate?+

-No — and this matters: Genesee bars contain PEANUTS and MILK (peanut butter, whey, and dairy in the chips).
-They are soy-free and gluten-free, not allergen-free.
-Anyone with peanut or dairy allergies should not eat them.
+No — and this matters: every Genesee bar contains PEANUTS and MILK (peanut butter, whey, and dairy in the chips).
+Coffee Latte and Snickerdoodle are soy-free and gluten-free; White Chocolate Toffee is gluten-free but contains soy lecithin (from its white chocolate), so it also declares CONTAINS: SOY.
+None are allergen-free — anyone with peanut or dairy allergies should not eat them, and anyone avoiding soy should choose Coffee Latte or Snickerdoodle.

 Why is soy in so many protein bars?+